logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 PySpark
 -------

-On Hopsworks we make use of `Apache Spark <https://spark.apache.org/>`_ to distribute and execute your Machine Learning code, so in terms of architure the entire pipeline except for serving is run on top of PySpark.
+On Hopsworks we make use of `Apache Spark <https://spark.apache.org/>`_ to distribute and execute your Machine Learning code.
+There are several upsides of having our

 Data Collection
 ---------------